How to Prevent 3D Print Blobs & Zits

 Prevent 3D print blobs and zits by adjusting temperature and slicer settings.

-It is always a disappointment when a finished 3D print comes off the build platform with defects and imperfections.
+It is always discouraging when a 3D print comes off the build platform with visible defects and imperfections.
 Whether it’s a 3D print that has become unstuck from the print bed and suffered from warping, or a print with stringing or other surface irregularities: a ruined print amounts to wasted time and material costs.
-We’ve already addressed how to fix problems like poor first layer bed adhesion—which can lead to 3D print warping—but in this article we’ll be focusing on another type of defect: 3D print blobs & zits.
+We’ve already addressed how to fix problems like poor first layer bed adhesion—which can lead to 3D print warping—so in this article we’ll be focusing on another type of defect: 3D print blobs & zits.
 Keep reading to understand what causes blobs and zits and how to prevent them from happening in the future.

 What causes 3D printing blobs and zits?